zuplo/docs/docs/articles/custom-domains.md

 create that record on your DNS registrar.
 Cloudflare will then query your domain [periodically](https://developers.cloudflare.com/cloudflare-for-platforms/cloudflare-for-saas/start/hostname-verification-backoff-schedule/) until it can verify everything.
-If everything is configured correctly, it should take a few minutes for your production Zup to start responding to traffic on your custom domain.
+If everything is configured correctly, it should take a few minutes for your production API to start responding to traffic on your custom domain.
 On the other hand, if a misconfiguration (typo) occurs and you need to make changes, Cloudflare could take up to 4 hours to retry the verification.
 Please be patient if this happens.